kubermatic/kubermatic/api/cmd/image-loader/README.md

 # image-loader

-A little utility that downloads all required Docker images for kubermatic, retags then and pushes them.
+A little utility that downloads all required Docker images for KKP, retags them and pushes them to a local registry.

-Synopsis: `image-loader -logtostderr -v 2 -registry-name registry.corp.com`
+Synopsis: `image-loader -registry-name registry.corp.com -versions-file VERSIONS.yaml`